 - i.
-Notwithstanding AWWA C900 / C909, Section 5.1.1, dimensional checks shall be carried out for each and every pipe in the production run. - ii.
+Notwithstanding AWWA C900 / C909, dimensional checks shall be carried out for each and every pipe in the production run. - ii.
 All bells must be completely thickened bells having the equivalent or greater wall thickness of the pipe barrel and DR rating.

-(i) Joints
+(i) Joints and Joint Deflection

 - i.
-No PVC pipe joint be encased in concrete. - ii.
-No PVC joint shall be deflected more than one (1) degree.
+Horizontal and vertical curves shall not be designed using joint deflection.
+Curves and bends shall be accommodated with fittings. - ii.
+No PVC pipe joint be encased in concrete. - iii.
+No PVC joint shall be deflected more than shown below: